Is Falafel Healthy For You?

 Chickpeas

 The main ingredient, chickpeas, are high in protein and fiber.
 They keep you full longer, curb hunger and aid digestion.
 Chickpeas also offer essential micronutrients like iron, magnesium, and potassium.
+Chickpeas are also rich in B vitamins, which are important nutrients for energy production and overall health.
+Additionally, chickpeas have a low glycemic index, which helps regulate blood sugar levels.

 Herbs and Spices